Senate edges toward vote on Biden's $1T infrastructure bill

 Senators have spent the past week processing nearly two dozen amendments to the bipartisan package, with more possible on Saturday.
 So far, none has substantially changed the framework of the public works package.

-The White House weighed in late Thursday, suggesting it favored a different approach from Sen. Rob Portman, R-Ohio, Sen. Mark Warner, D-Va., and other senators.

-White House deputy press secretary Andrew Bates said the compromise amendment “would reduce tax evasion in the cryptocurrency market.”

-The House is away on recess and is expected to consider both Biden infrastructure packages when it returns in September.
+The House is n recess and is expected to consider both Biden infrastructure packages when it returns in September.

-House Speaker Nancy Pelosi, D-Calif., reiterated that her chamber will consider the infrastructure bills “together.”

 Credit: J. Scott Applewhite